 - (a) Waste oil should be removed from the venue or disposed of in the waste oil containers where provided. - (b) All domestic rubbish must be placed in the bins provided; any scrap vehicle parts including tyres must be removed from the venue.
 Any cost incurred by the Club for removal of said items from the paddock, will be charged to the offending teams/competitors. - (c) Under no circumstances must any paddock surface be broken in any way i.e. tent pegs/stakes etc; this includes damage caused by trailers.
 Fuel, oil or chemical substances must not be deposited onto any tarmac surface. - (d) Hospitality is not permitted in the paddock/pit area without the express permission of the circuit owners.
-The only exception to this is hospitality for competitors and official team personnel. - (e) Please ensure that tail lifts are either closed or fully lowered such that they cannot be hit by passing vehicles/spectators. - (f) Markings must not be made on the pit garages, pit garage floors, any circuit or paddock surface.
-Any markings shall be removed by MSV at the relevant teams cost. - (g) No electrical cables may be run from the pit garages to other vehicles unless protected by a proprietary protective covering. - (h) The cross hatched Fire Line running behind the Pit Garages must be kept clear at all times to ensure safe passage of emergency vehicles.
+The only exception to this is hospitality for competitors and official team personnel. - (e) Please ensure that tail lifts are either closed or fully lowered such that they cannot be hit by passing vehicles/spectators. - (f) No electrical cables may be run from the pit garages to other vehicles unless protected by a proprietary protective covering.